Super-Badmen-Viper/NSMusicS/README.md

 - - Latest version:[ https://www.bilibili.com/video/BV1rM411s7J9 ](https://www.bilibili.com/video/BV1Dc411g74T/?spm_id_from=333.999.0.0&vd_source=6e56ca0b155a60e6a6878e5775fdcc35)
 - - Old version: https://www.bilibili.com/video/BV1uG41137jY

-### Note: This project is about to complete the personal official version 1.0 update.
-After the iteration of the version is completed, it will be copied to the open source community: MoZhiYun (墨智云)
-## The copyright and updates for this project will be divided into two branches (sharing the majority of the copyright with each other)
-- - 1.
-[MoZhiYunOpenSourceCommunity](https://github.com/MoZhiYunOpenSourceCommunity) (墨智云开源社区): MoZhiMusic Community Edition（Jointly owned by administrators (if the submitted code exceeds a certain contribution level and is approved as an administrator)）
-- - 2.
-[MoZhiYunStudio](https://github.com/SnakeBigBossDemo) (墨智云工作室): MoZhiMusic Ultimate (Except for paid music copyrights, all other copyrights are open source and belong to Cheng Xiang (main author))

-## Participated in open source co construction, QQ group communication group number: 610551734: MoZhiYunOpenSourceCommunity

 ## Function:
 - 1. Support for synchronized animation and progress of lyrics (compatible with lyrics files from other music software), lyrics synchronization algorithm
 - 2. Support cross rotation of multi singer photo animations